jagrat-phugat/trado/README.md

-# Market Data Collector Hackathon
+# Market Data Collector

-Welcome to the Market Data Collector Hackathon!
+Welcome to the IIT Ropar Hackathon!
 This project involves building a service that connects to an MQTT broker to subscribe to market data, process it, and store it in a TimescaleDB database.

 ## Task Overview